deepset-ai/haystack/CONTRIBUTING.md

 - Might not be possible to run locally due to system and hardware requirements
 - **Goal: being confident in releasing Haystack**

+> **Note**: migrating the existing tests into these new categories is still in progress.
+Please ask the maintainers if you are in doubt about how to classify your tests or where to place them.

 If you are writing a test that depend on a document store, there are a few conventions to define on which document store type this test should/can run: